iOSAS-CdM/policies/privacy_policy.md

 *   **To Provide and Maintain the Services:** To operate our applications, manage user accounts, and provide core functionality.
 *   **To Communicate with You:** To send you important announcements, updates, and support messages.
 *   **For Academic and Development Purposes:** To fulfill the requirements of our capstone project, and to analyze and improve the functionality and user experience of our Services.
+*   **Within the Scope of Consent:** We will not process or repurpose your personal information beyond the stated academic research objectives unless we have obtained your explicit consent.
 *   **To Ensure Security:** To monitor for and prevent fraudulent or unauthorized activity.

 ## 4. How We Share Your Information